UKHackspaceFoundation/foundation/telegramNotes.md

 It has been observed though, that a technical minded group tend to use Wiki, however it has a barrier to entry.
 People prefer to use chat rather than document.

 Also the technologies used should take into account when and where people use them, sometimes public or work internet connections restrict access to cloud services.

+There was discussion about sharing of login details, and that password manages such as LastPass and Keepass exist, though not everyone could understand the need for such a utility, it tends to boil down to:

+* Making sure no singular person has sole access over everything
+* That where systems do not have the ability to share management/administration, that this can be shared (eg. Twitter can share access to an account, however a free Hootsuite or website admin is a singular login)
+* Security of the account, if something like LastPass is used, the password doesn't have to be divulged to the person accessing the account, and access can be revoked without having to reset the original account password and all of its security questions

 #Hackspace vs Makerspace
 * Makerspace is being associated with schools / libraries